d4rkc0d3r/d4rkAvatarOptimizer/README.md

 ## Apply on Upload
 Automatically applies the optimizer to the avatar before uploading it to VRChat.
 This is non destructive, the avatar in your scene will stay as it is.
 ## Write Properties as Static Values
 This is very similar to what some shaders call locking in or baking.
 If you use this option you should disable the locking in or baking feature of your shader.
+One exception to this is for materials that use the "Rename Animated" feature.
+These materials should stay locked in.

 When enabled the optimizer will replace the uniform parameter definitions with a static value on all materials.
 For example `uniform float4 _Color;` will get changed to `static float4 _Color = float4(1, 0, 1, 1);`